The 8 Best Cervical Pillows for Neck & Shoulder Pain (2026 Tested)

 • Warranty – 10 years

-Pros – Only requires a few minutes of treatment daily to realign the neck, strong cervical traction
+✅ Pros – Only requires a few minutes of treatment daily to realign the neck, strong cervical traction, with tiny magnets

-The Zamat cervical traction pillow is designed specifically to restore the natural curve of your neck, while gently decompressing the cervical discs – for 10 minutes a day.
+The ZAMAT Neck and Shoulder Relaxer is designed specifically to restore the natural curve of your neck while gently decompressing the cervical discs, for 10 minutes a day.

 zamat cervical traction pillow review

-Specifically, the NekGenic pillow stimulates occipital pressure points of OCBR (Occipital Cranial Base Release) and CV4 (Compression of the fourth ventricle).
+Specifically, the Zamat Neck and Shoulder Relaxer stimulates occipital pressure points of OCBR (Occipital Cranial Base Release) and CV4 (Compression of the fourth ventricle).

-Under the comfortable fabric (which is removable and washable) there are acupressure nodes for a gentle massage to release the neck muscles surrounding the cervical spine.
+Under the comfortable fabric (which is removable and washable), you’ll find acupressure nodes for a gentle massage to release the neck muscles surrounding the cervical spine.

 The special fabric contains millions of magnetic particles, which help boost blood circulation, reduce inflammation, and are known to relieve aches and pains.